G4Q95/AutoShortsWebApp/docs/video-integration-part-3.md

 ### 2. UI Implementation

-- **Placement Options**:
+- **In-Project Placement**:
-  - Option 1: Add an aspect ratio selector next to the project title at the top of the page
+  - Place the aspect ratio selector on the project page, next to the project title (between the project title and the Save button)
-  - Option 2: Create a dropdown menu that shows the current aspect ratio and its shape icon
+  - Implement as a dropdown menu showing both the current ratio and a visual representation of its shape
-  - Option 3: Add it to a project settings panel accessible via a gear icon
+  - Make it easily accessible within the project workspace, not during initial project creation
+- **Real-Time Updates**:
+  - When a user changes the aspect ratio, all scene cards should update immediately to show the new ratio
+  - Show letterboxing/pillarboxing applied in real-time across all scenes
+  - Provide visual feedback as the ratio changes to help users visualize the final output
 - **Visual Selector**: Similar to CapCut's implementation, show a visual representation of each ratio
 - **Display Format**: Show both the numerical ratio (e.g., "9:16") and a common name/use case (e.g., "TikTok")
-- Clearly indicate the currently selected aspect ratio
+- **Clearly indicate the currently selected aspect ratio**

 ### 3. Letterboxing/Pillarboxing Implementation